junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean's eyes glint.
 "Any catch I need to know before messing up the time?"

-Tip of Sam's mouth twitches.
+The tip of Sam's mouth twitches.
 "Just like you said but, eh... don't mess up the time too much?
 Butterfly effect, remember?
 We just came back from the Titanic world like, last week?"

 Dean returns an unimpressed look.
 "Let me, umm, just try one more time before any big moves, just to be sure."